shohanjh09/architect-in-progress/Database/SQL/database-engineering-guide.md

 # Database Engineering – Complete Interview & Reference Guide

-This guide covers **SQL + NoSQL fundamentals**, database design, performance, security, and system design concepts with **clear explanations and practical examples**.
+This guide covers **SQL + NoSQL fundamentals**, database design, performance, security, and system design concepts with **clear explanations, practical examples, and diagrams**.
 Use this as a reference for interviews and real-world engineering.

 ---